Bruklina/SavePlate/README.md

 To fulfill the needs on the "Work on your vision!" slide, here is the breakdown:

 • Stakeholder 1: Local Food Businesses (Restaurants, Bakeries, Cafes)

 -Problem: The cost of disposing of perfectly good surplus food at end of the day is both too high for the environment and the pocketbook.

--Gain A: Reduced waste disposal fees and easier tracking for tax-deductible donations.
+-Benefit A: Reduced waste disposal fees and easier tracking for tax-deductible donations.

--Advantage B: Enhanced public brand image as a “Zero-Waste” sustainable enterprise.
+-Benefit B: Enhanced public brand image as a “Zero-Waste” sustainable enterprise.

 • Stakeholder 2: Community Charities & Food Banks

--Challenge: Without manually calling, it's hard to identify dependable, fresh and quality food sources on a regular basis.
+-Problem: Without manually calling, it's hard to identify dependable, fresh and quality food sources on a regular basis.

--Gain A: Access with a click to live notifications of fresh food donations in their area. o	Benefit B: Logistics and pick-up scheduling automation, allowing staff savings in time and resources.
+-Benefit A: Access with a click to live notifications of fresh food donations in their area.

+-Benefit B: Logistics and pick-up scheduling automation, allowing staff savings in time and resources.

 •	Issue 3 (General/Logistical): There is no real-time communication tool that allows for an immediate pickup of fresh food before it spoils.